The Value of a Liberal Arts Education

 The University of Mississippi campus is full of these opportunities.
 Faculty members across our campus regularly incorporate active learning opportunities in their courses.
 Student services staff members work diligently to help you connect with enrichment opportunities beyond the classroom.
 Seek out these opportunities while you are here.

-Finally, Chancellor Jones launched a campuswide campaign promoting service as the central theme of his administration and talks regularly about transformation through service.
+Finally, Chancellor Jones launched a campuswide campaign promoting service as a central theme of his administration.
 In his inauguration speech in April 2010, Chancellor Jones said, “Our University has the position of being the flagship liberal arts university for a state that has dramatic needs, so I do want us to clearly focus on what we can and should be doing to not only transform individual lives, but to transform communities, and I mean community in the broad sense of local, state, nation and world.”
 Begin practicing the responsibility of your liberal arts education now.

 Take these messages to heart.
 Be conscious of how each course and co-curricular activity will add these skills, values, knowledge, and experiences to your resume.
 Build a portfolio to showcase your liberal arts education for future employers or graduate/professional school admissions committees.
 You will get a valuable education and prepare yourself for a rich, meaningful life.

 Association of American Colleges and Universities.
 Retrieved from http://aacu.org/leap/index.cfm